Accenture/openathon-2019-react/README.md

 3. Install **webpack**

+    Open your terminal or command prompt and run:

     ```sh
     npm install webpack -g
     ```

     **webpack** is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging.
 [More
     info](https://webpack.js.org/).

 4. Install **json-server**

+    Open your terminal or command prompt and run:

     ```sh
     npm install json-server -g